Headshotted: What It Means When Your Team Gets a Better Headshot

 What does headshotted mean?

-When I say someone got headshotted, I am talking about a professional portrait.
+When someone is said to have been headshotted in photography, it means they received a professional portrait.
 In photography, a headshot typically includes the subject’s head and shoulders and is often used in resumes and professional profiles.
-Our CEO got headshotted yesterday in Times Square.
-New LinkedIn banner, new press kit, whole new vibe.
-That is the sense I mean.
-Not killed in a game, but killed it in front of the camera.
-A person walks into our studio or meets our crew on location, and they walk out with a finished, edited, ready-to-use executive portrait that actually looks like them on a very good day.
+A person walks into a studio or meets a crew on location and walks out with a finished, edited, ready-to-use executive portrait that actually looks like them on a very good day.
+A headshot should accurately reflect the person's current appearance, including any recent changes in hair, facial features, or style.

 From gamer slang to corporate headshots NYC

 The word “headshot” traveled a strange path.
 It started in sports commentary, got picked up by video game players in the 1990s, and eventually settled into mainstream language as the default term for a professional portrait.
 Now when someone asks for corporate headshots NYC, they are not talking about a gaming match.
 They are talking about LinkedIn photos, press portraits, investor decks, and About pages.
 The language shifted, but the precision stayed.
+Previously, headshots were often black-and-white, but now color is the standard.

 Arrival and Preparation